 Updated Sept.
 17, 2020, at 11:43 p.m. to include information on testing and the return to practice.

-Effective today, all Elon University varsity athletics have paused practice until further notice due to the spread of COVID-19 among athletes, according to Vice President for Student Life Jon Dooley.
+Effective today, all Elon University varsity athletics have paused practice until further notice due to the spread of COVID-19 among athletes.

-In an email to undergraduate students, Dooley said 21 student-athletes have tested positive for COVID-19, which includes a cluster of football players.
+In the email to students, Dooley said 21 student-athletes have tested positive for COVID-19, which includes a cluster of football players.

 Dooley also wrote that 18 more student-athletes have COVID-19 symptoms.

 "Over the past two days, Elon has done extensive testing of students on the teams who may have been exposed and those test results could yield additional cases," Dooley wrote.
 "The spread of cases among student-athletes appears to be primarily related to social contacts outside of normal team activities."